euwbah/dfi-notes/5-digital-evidence-control.md

 ## 5 Rules of evidence

-1. Admissible
+1. Admissible by court
 2. Authentic
-3. Complete
+3. Complete and unbiased
 4. Reliable
-5. Believable
+5. Believable by jury

 ### Private-sector incident guidelines